Deploying Quarkus applications compiled to native executables

 -

-You have a Linux AMD64 system or an Open Container Initiative (OCI) compatible container runtime, such as Podman or Docker.
+A supported operating system or an Open Container Initiative (OCI) compatible container runtime, such as Podman or Docker.

 -